-- a) An employee will be entitled to an incentive award for any period only if the employee has complied with the CalPERS Investment Policy and CalPERS ethics-related policies, such as, but not limited to, CalPERS Fraud, Criminal Acts, and Internal Investigations Policy, CalPERS Statement of Incompatible Activities, CalPERS Conflict of Interest Code, and regulatory requirements (collectively, Incentive Award Policies) throughout the period, as determined by the Board in good faith.
+a) An employee will be entitled to an incentive award for any period only if the employee has complied with the CalPERS Investment Policy and CalPERS ethics-related policies, such as, but not limited to, CalPERS Fraud, Criminal Acts, and Internal Investigations Policy, CalPERS Statement of Incompatible Activities, CalPERS Conflict of Interest Code, and regulatory requirements (collectively, Incentive Award Policies) throughout the period, as determined by the Board in good faith.
 An Incentive Award Policies violation in a prior period shall be treated as a continuing violation in each subsequent period through the date as of which the Board determines that the violation was adequately remedied.
-All references to the Board in this subsection and the following subsections also refer to the Board's delegate or CalPERS staffing on behalf of the Board, and all references to "employees" in these subsections refer both to current employees and former employees. - b) If the Board believes an employee is not entitled to an incentive award due to an Incentive Award Policies violation, it will notify the employee in writing by certified mail or personal service on the employee.
-If the employee disputes that finding, the employee must so notify the Board in writing within 15 days of receiving the Board's notice.
-If the employee does not timely notify the Board, the employee will be deemed to have admitted the violation.
-If the employee admits or is deemed to have admitted the violation, the employee will not receive the incentive award in question.
-If the employee timely denies the violation, the Board will conduct such further investigations as it deems appropriate ("Investigation").
-The Investigation must be completed within 90 days of the date the incentive award would have been paid but for the violation.
-Within 60 days after the Investigation has been completed, the Board shall determine whether the violation occurred.
-Its good faith determination shall be final and binding.
-The Board shall delay payment of the incentive award pending that determination.
-If the Board determines that there was no violation, the employee will receive the incentive award plus interest at the annual rate of 6% interest for the period of late payment in excess of 60 days.
-This payment will be made by the earlier of (1) 30 days after the Board's determination following the Investigation, or (2) December 31 following the Board's determination.'
+All references to the Board in this subsection and the following subsections also refer to the Board's delegate or CalPERS staffing on behalf of the Board, and all references to "employees" in these subsections refer both to current employees and former employees.

-&lt;sup>1 The terms "disabled," "disability," "retired," "retires" and "retirement" throughout the policy are used as defined in California Public Employees' Retirement Law sections 20026, 20027 and 20060.
+1 The terms "disabled," "disability," "retired," "retires" and "retirement" throughout the policy are used as defined in California Public Employees' Retirement Law sections 20026, 20027 and 20060.